Helping a Coworker

 If your coworker does open up to you about the abuse, listen to what they have to say and be prepared to hear graphic details.
-Your role is not to fix the problem for them – sometimes, listening can be the most helpful.
-As you are listening, match their body language and normalize what they are telling you.
-You may want to pass along some information to them.
-If it feels appropriate, pass on the number to Palomar at 405.522.1010.
+Your role is not to fix the problem for them – sometimes, listening is the most helpful thing you can do.
+If it feels appropriate, pass on the number to Palomar: 405-522-1010.

-If your coworker gives you permission, you can help them document the instances of domestic violence in their life.
+If your coworker gives you permission, you can help them document instances of domestic violence.
 Take pictures of injuries, write down exact transcripts of interactions, and make notes on a calendar of the dates that things happen.
 Documenting the abuse might help the victim to obtain legal aid later on.
 Be sure to keep this information in a confidential location.

 If your coworker has been open with you about their situation, you can help them learn about their rights.
 Women’s Law is an excellent resource for information on domestic violence laws and procedures.
 Browsing this website with your coworker or giving them the link can provide them with crucial information.

 Introduce them to the security guard, or volunteer to meet the security guard with them if they’d like help.
-Keeping a security guard at the office in the loop can help deter your coworker’s abuser from stopping by, make sure your coworker is escorted safely to and from the office space, and more.
+Keeping a security guard at the office in the loop can help deter your coworker’s abuser from stopping by and make sure your coworker is escorted safely to and from the office space.

 Above all, remember that just supporting your coworker no matter what can make a difference.